Technical Education and Skills Development Authority: TESDA Secretariat

 The TESDA Secretariat, by virtue of R.A.
 7796, is tasked "to establish and maintain a planning process and formulate a national technical education and skills development plan in which the member-agencies and other concerned entities of the Authority at various levels participate;" among other duties and responsibilities.
 It is headed by a Director-General, who serves as the chief executive officer of the TESDA Secretariat.
 In this capacity, the Director-General exercises general supervision and control over TESDA's technical and administrative personnel.
-The current Director-General of TESDA is Secretary Isidro S. Lapeña.
+The current Director-General of TESDA is Secretary Jose Francisco "Kiko" Benitez.

 According to R.A.
 7796, the Director-General is assisted in his or her duties by two Deputy Directors-General who are appointed by the President of the Philippines upon the recommendation of the TESDA Board.
 One of the Deputy Directors-General is responsible for Vocational and Technical Education and Training, and one is responsible for Policies and Planning.
-Currently, however, TESDA has four Deputy Directors-General:
+Currently, however, TESDA has five Deputy Directors-General: